St Johnstone F.C.: Success in the 1990s

 Under Sturrock's stewardship, more emphasis was placed on the club rearing its own players.
-This bore fruit in the form of Callum Davidson and Danny Griffin.
+This bore fruit in the form of Callum Davidson, Kieran McAnespie and Danny Griffin.
 Sturrock also introduced – at least in principle – the concept of morning and afternoon training sessions in an attempt to raise the fitness level of his players.
 In Sturrock's first full season in charge, Saints finished 5th in the First Division and reached the quarter-finals of the League Cup.
 In 1995–96, he led them to fourth place and a Scottish Cup quarter-final.
 League success returned in 1996–97 with the First Division championship and a return to the top flight.
 The club more than held their own in the first season back.
 Their 5th-placed finish meant they became founder members of the SPL the following season.

 Although Sturrock soon left for Dundee United, the club found a second 'golden period' in 1998–99 under new manager Sandy Clark, when the club finished third in the SPL behind Rangers and Celtic.
 Saints also reached the final of the League Cup and the semi-finals of the Scottish Cup in that season, losing to Rangers in both competitions.
 They lost to Rangers in five of the six meetings between the two clubs that season (including a 7–0 home defeat), but Saints won 3–1 in the other game.
 Their finishing position in the league meant Saints had qualified for the 1999–00 UEFA Cup campaign.
 They started with a 3–1 aggregate win in the qualifying round over Finnish side VPS Vaasa, but were beaten 6–3 on aggregate by French giants AS Monaco in the first round proper.
 The return leg meant that international stars such as Fabien Barthez, John Arne Riise and David Trezeguet played at McDiarmid Park.
 St Johnstone remained unbeaten at home in European competitions until their tie against FC Minsk in 2013.